bbatsche/meetup-presentation/slides/07-contributing.md

 # Contributing.md

 - <!-- .element: class="fragment" --> Guide for <em>developers</em> of your library
-- <!-- .element: class="fragment" --> Should cover all the ways users can contribute to your project
+- <!-- .element: class="fragment" --> Should cover all the ways users can<br>contribute to your project
   - <!-- .element: class="fragment" --> Bug reports
   - <!-- .element: class="fragment" --> Enhancements
   - <!-- .element: class="fragment" --> Questions